oplS15projects/GrEP/README.md

 ##Concepts Demonstrated
-*
-Identify the OPL concepts demonstrated in your project.
-Be brief.
-A simple list and example is sufficient.
 * Our use of racket/gui included **object-orientation** when we designed the frame and panels.
 * **Data abstraction** is used to ascertain user input from the gui.
 * The concept of **higher-order procedures** is represented by the simpler procedures written in our software.